Everywhere and invisible: Tracing PFAS from pesticides to our blood

 PFAS in residential pesticides and pet treatments

-Recent research—such as the study published in Environmental Health Perspectives (EHP) —has uncovered the presence of PFAS in agricultural pesticides and residential pest control products, including flea treatments for pets and insect-killing sprays used in homes.
+Recent research—such as a study in Environmental Health Perspectives (EHP)—has uncovered widespread forever chemical contamination in agricultural pesticides and residential pest control products.
+These findings confirm the presence of PFAS in pesticides on food crops and in home environments, including PFAS in flea treatments for pets and insect-killing sprays.

-Further compounding these concerns, a report from the Center for Biological Diversity revealed alarmingly high levels of PFAS in popular pet flea-control products:
+Further compounding these concerns, a report from the Center for Biological Diversity revealed alarmingly high levels of PFAS in pet products, particularly flea-control items:

 • A flea collar—a specific plastic band impregnated with insecticides and other ingredients—had 250 ppt of PFAS.

-In addition, mosquito control products also contribute to PFAS pollution.
-According to E&E News, a pesticide widely used for mosquito control in Maryland and other states contains these chemicals—including a notorious compound phased out of U.S. production years ago.
-This study identified significant levels of PFAS in widely used insecticides.
-As noted by MPEN Executive Director Ruth Berlin, the combination of these "forever chemicals" with other endocrine-disrupting pesticides is particularly alarming, given the lack of safe disposal methods and—as we’re very well aware—their persistent nature in the environment.
+In addition, mosquito control products also contribute to PFAS contamination.
+According to E&E News, a pesticide widely used for mosquito control in Maryland and other states contains these chemicals—including a notorious compound supposedly phased out of U.S. production years ago.
+This study identified significant levels of PFAS in pesticides, further underscoring the risks posed by combining these “forever chemicals” with other endocrine-disrupting ingredients.

-Given these detailed cases of PFAS contamination, the subsequent section further examines how these elements play into larger regulatory discussions.
+Given these detailed cases of PFAS in pesticides and agricultural applications, the next section examines how these issues play into larger regulatory discussions and environmental policy efforts.

 The presence and impact of PFAS in pesticides

-Studies reported in an Environmental Working Group (EWG) article reveal alarming trends regarding the presence of PFAS in pesticide products across the United States.
-Notably, 14% of all U.S. pesticide active ingredients are PFAS, with nearly one-third of these approved in the last decade.
+Studies reported in an Environmental Working Group (EWG) article reveal alarming trends regarding the scope of PFAS contamination in pesticide products across the United States.
+Notably, 14% of all U.S. pesticide active ingredients are classified as PFAS in pesticides, with nearly one-third of these approved in the last decade—despite increasing public awareness of their toxicity and the growing body of evidence linking PFAS and cancer, immune system harm and environmental degradation.

-Below are the key study takeaways from these studies—which were conducted by the Center for Biological Diversity (CBD), EWG and Public Employees for Environmental Responsibility (PEER)
+These findings raise serious concerns, especially given the weak enforcement of EPA rules around PFAS in recent years.
+Below are key takeaways from these studies—which were conducted by the Center for Biological Diversity (CBD), EWG and Public Employees for Environmental Responsibility (PEER)

 Complex chemical mixtures

-• Complex chemical mixtures: Pesticides can accumulate PFAS from multiple sources, resulting in complex chemical mixtures within a single product, complicating risk assessment and mitigation efforts.
+• Complex chemical mixtures: Pesticides can accumulate PFAS from multiple sources, creating complex chemical cocktails that complicate risk assessment and mitigation efforts.

-• Human health risks: 40% of PFAS active ingredients classified as immunotoxic by the EPA are likely to weaken the immune system, increasing the risk of infectious diseases.
+• Human health risks: 40% of PFAS active ingredients have been classified by the EPA as immunotoxic, meaning they are likely to weaken the immune system and increase the risk of infectious diseases.

-• Regulatory oversight: Since 2012, the EPA has often waived immunotoxicity study requirements for pesticides, limiting the detection and management of PFAS-related harms.
+• Regulatory oversight: Since 2012, the EPA has often waived immunotoxicity study requirements for pesticides, limiting the ability to detect and regulate PFAS-related harms effectively.

-Nathan Donley from the Center for Biological Diversity makes a stark observation in an EWG article: 'This is truly frightening news, because pesticides are some of the most widely dispersed pollutants in the world.
-Lacing pesticides with forever chemicals is likely burdening the next generation with more chronic diseases and impossible cleanup responsibilities.'
+“This is truly frightening news, because pesticides are some of the most widely dispersed pollutants in the world.
+Lacing pesticides with forever chemicals is likely burdening the next generation with more chronic diseases and impossible cleanup responsibilities.”

 The lack of transparency around inert ingredients